 The More Things Change…

+The trend of scientific misconduct, however, is not new.
+Some years back, a similar case was reported on cancer biogenesis involving a “protein cascade.”
+Here again, a young lead researcher teamed up with a senior mentor and a distinguished team of coworkers.
+A ground breaking paper was published on a hot current topic, garnering the researcher instant fame, and almost instant infamy when the work could not be reproduced.
+Few people know about this scandal today as a Google search on “protein cascade scandal” wouldn’t turn up anything relevant.
+No doubt this is because such scandals erupt every few years and the fresh ones replace the old ones in the public’s memory.
 Although it’s too early to say for sure what’s going on in this case, the signs are ominous.
 The scenario fits, too well, that of the high profile fake scientific paper.
-Back when I was in graduate school the scandal de jour was a revolutionary paper on cancer biogenesis involving a “protein cascade.”
-Here again there was a young lead researcher teamed up with a senior mentor and a distinguished team of coworkers.
-A ground breaking paper was published on a hot current topic, garnering the researcher instant fame, and almost instant infamy when the work could not be reproduced.
-Few people know about this scandal today—my Google search on “protein cascade scandal” didn’t turn up anything relevant.
-No doubt this is because such scandals erupt every few years and the fresh ones displace the old ones in the public’s memory.

-If you are a senior researcher mentoring a promising youngster, you should be gratified if the protégé makes a breathtaking discovery.
+If you are a senior researcher mentoring a promising young scientist, you should be gratified if the protégé makes a breathtaking discovery.
 After catching your breath, scrutinize the data.
 Really scrutinize it.
 Ask to see the originals of all the analytical work.
 The budding scientist will be glad to oblige, if he’s honest.
+In case you are the junior researcher, make sure the data is correct before you ask your mentor to check it.
+If required, reproduce your results so that there are lesser chances of you losing your fame once your paper gets published.

 Please register to post a comment.